lastfm-docs/api-docs/docs/codes.md

 ### Last.fm Error Code 29: Rate Limit Exceeded
 Your IP has made too many requests in a short period.
 To prevent API abuse, Last.fm returns a [HTTP 429 Error](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429) and blocks your requests.
 Implementing throttling might be a fair consideration.

+# HTTP Status Codes
+HTTP status codes returned in response headers are often useful for troubleshooting, however the Last.fm API is not held up to any standards.  __**Make sure to check your response in addition to validating your requests using HTTP headers**__.

+This part of this page **does not** document every HTTP error code.
+You can find a comprehensive guide [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).

+This is meant to be a refernce for the most common HTTP codes returned by the Last.fm API

+A general reference:-
+  - 1** Codes : Informational responses
+  - 2** Codes : Successful responses
+  - 3** Codes : Redirects
+  - 4** Codes : Client side errors
+  - 5** Codes : Server side errors